fenago/data-analysis-pandas/lab_guides/lab_10.md

 classified wines being marked with a red **X**.
 In each subplot, the points on the left box plot are white wines and those on the right box plot are red wines.
-It appears that some of them may have been outliers for a few characteristics---such as red wines with high residual sugar or sulfur dioxide, and white wines with high volatile acidity:
+It appears that some of them may have been outliers for a few characteristics --- such as red wines with high residual sugar or sulfur dioxide, and white wines with high volatile acidity:

 ![](./images/Figure_10.13_B16834.jpg)

 Despite having many more white wines than red